superfaceai/docs/docs/guides/use-in-app.md

 - `super.json` with [configured provider security](/guides/run-and-test#configure-security)
 - [Superface OneSDK](#todo) installed

-## Import use case to the project
+## Import capability to the project

-The use case needs to be first imported to your application.
+The capability needs to be first imported to your application.
 This guide describes using capability from local files instead of using the remote registry.
 You'll be simply copying the created artifacts to your production app.

 > It is recommended (although not necessary) to place the files onto the same relative paths.